voximplant/conference/README.md

 ### Webservice Installation
 Use `voximplant.sql` from DB_schema to create database structure, in addition to the structure there will be one user admin/admin created in the managers table.

-Upload files from Webservice folder on your web server (with PHP support) and change database connection settings in `shim.php` file.
+Upload files from Webservice folder on your web server (with PHP support) and change database connection settings in `shim.php` file:

     // MySQL DB connection configuration
     `$config = array();